cosbi-research/beesl/README.md

 ```
 sh download_data.sh
 ```
 Download the BeeSL model described in the [paper](#reference-and-contact).
 Place the model in beesl/models/beesl-model/.
-In that folder you may later place your [own BERT-based models](#training).
+In that folder you may later place your [own trained models](#training-a-new-model).
 The models are declared in the file config/params.json, setting the parameter `pretrained_model`.
 The provided config.json already references the model at that path.
 If you place the model somewhere else, make sure to update the configuration.
 ```
 curl -O https://www.cosbi.eu/fx/2354/model.tar.gz
 ```